MIDFIELDR/midfieldr/docs/articles/art-000-getting-started.md

 ```

 [`look_at()`](https://midfieldr.github.io/midfieldr/reference/look_at.md)
-is a midfieldr convenience function that wraps `base::str()`.
-The data
+is a midfieldr convenience function that wraps `base::str()` using our
-tables are linked by `mcid`, the anonymized student ID.
+preferred arguments.
+The data tables are linked by `mcid`, the
+anonymized student ID.

 ``` r